The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Discussions

-The similarity between our analysis to those of \cite{ingster1987minimax,suslina1999extremum} suggests the possibility of generalizing our setting to the removal of other geometric shapes like ellipsoids and Besov bodies and to the consideration of inhomogeneous multivariate product Poisson distributions \cite{ingster2000minimax}.
-Such extensions may lead to multi-dimensional versions of the optimization problem studied in the proof of Theorem \eqref{thm:upper_bound} in which the parameter is a pair of positive sequences $(\eta)$ and $(\lambda)$ rather than a pair of positive numbers.
+The similarities between some parts of our analysis to those of \cite{ingster1987minimax,suslina1999extremum} suggest the possibility of generalizing our setting to the removal of other geometric shapes like ellipsoids and Besov bodies \cite{ingster2000minimax}.
+Such extensions may lead to multi-dimensional versions of the optimization problem considered in the proof of Theorem \eqref{thm:upper_bound} in which the parameter is a pair of positive sequences $\{\eta_i\}_{i=1}^N$ and $\{\mu_i\}_{i=1}^N$ rather than a pair of positive numbers.